ehh67855/SSRL-Take-Home/README.md

 - Visualizes the disparity map and 3D point cloud.

 ### Tools Used
-- Python: The project is implemented in Python, a widely used programming language for computer vision tasks.
 - OpenCV: OpenCV is used for image processing, stereo matching, and 3D reconstruction tasks.
 - NumPy: NumPy is used for efficient array operations and manipulation.
 - Matplotlib: Matplotlib is used for visualizing images, disparity maps, and 3D point clouds.

-### Limitations Consideration
-- **Hardware Dependency:** The accuracy of the disparity map heavily depends on the quality and calibration of the stereo camera system, highlighting a potential limitation for users with uncalibrated or low-quality cameras.
-- **Textureless Regions:** The algorithm may struggle in textureless regions or areas with repetitive patterns, addressing a known limitation of stereo matching algorithms.

 ### Overall Rationale
 The choices made in the project were driven by a balance between accuracy, efficiency, and usability.
 By leveraging established libraries and algorithms, considering potential limitations, and identifying areas for improvement, the project aims to provide a solid foundation for stereo vision tasks while also paving the way for future enhancements and optimizations.